 The sorts of books she seeks out are cook books, and crime fiction, where, at their conclusion, “bad people are imprisoned or dead and everyone can sleep safely”.

-I couldn’t agree more.
+I couldn’t agree with her more.
 So I’m hoping that this makes The Saucy Dressings blog not just an information resource, or a little light entertainment, but also a momentary salve for all the world’s ills.
-Obviously it’s all about food (and drink) so it meets the cook book criteria.
+Obviously it’s a blog all about food (and drink) so it meets her cook book requirement.
 But there’s also a strong thread of the detective novel which runs through this blog, with posts inspired by sleuths ranging from commissario Montalbano through to Tintin; with an interview with Jason Goodwin, the creator of Ottoman foodie and detective, Yashim; and a commentary on the findings of Josephine Tey’s policeman, Alan Grant.

 Josephine Tey was a favourite author of the subject of this year’s most fascinating cookbook, Lee Miller – a life with food, friends and recipes.
 And Miller, like Knight was also a fan of the soothingly resolved violence of the detective novel.
 As Lee Miller’s long-time friend, Bettina McNulty observes in one chapter,“Paperbacks with titles like: The Severed Head, The Strangled King, or The Blunt Instrument tumbled out when she was looking for something in the bottom of her handbag.
 Waves of these blood-drenched titles came into the house where they were promptly read with stunning speed, then handed over by Lee to anyone who showed even a smidgen of interest.”

-In fact this book, put together by Lee Miller’s granddaughter, Ami Bouhassane, is more of a sort of visual biography, a scrapbook compilation with recipes, than a straightforward cookbook.
-Leafing through it I found myself identifying increasingly with its fascinating protagonist: obsessive cookbook collector – tick; no-stone-unturned researcher – tick; bizarre experimenter – tick; competition-enterer – tick; keeper of legions of scrawled-over notebooks – tick; stickler for details, lists, planning – tick.
-These are all activities I also indulge in, albeit with less success and and a lot less élan.
+In fact this book, put together by Lee Miller’s granddaughter, Ami Bouhassane, is more of a sort of visual biography, a scrapbook compilation with recipes, than a straightforward cook book.
+Leafing through it I found myself identifying increasingly with its fascinating protagonist: obsessive cookbook collector – tick; frenzied researcher – tick; bizarre experimenter – tick; competition-enterer – tick; keeper of legions of scrawled-over notebooks – tick; demented about details, lists, planning – oh yes, certainly, tick.

-Lee Miller, for example, had over 2,000 recipe books – and she had a surrealist artist husband who even built her an extension in which to house them.
-She researched tirelessly, often consulting up to fifty tomes before settling on an eccentric culinary plan of action of her own – a tomato soup cake, dusted with icing sugar, for example.
-She won competitions set by the Norway Food Centre, the Spanish Press Office, and whatever body it is that represents Capri Canned Tomatoes.
-And she planned everything – even for example planting the seeds for some of the ingredients for her 13 meal Christmas the previous January.
+But Lee Miller brought all of these activities off with terrific élan.
+For example, she had over 2,000 recipe books – as well as she had a surrealist artist husband who even built her an extension in which to house them.
+She researched tirelessly, often consulting up to fifty tomes before settling on an eccentric culinary plan of action of her own – a tomato soup cake, dusted with icing sugar, for example (Sylvia Plath also liked tomato soup cake – for a recipe follow this link).
+She actually won most of the competitions she entered, set by the Norway Food Centre, the Spanish Press Office, and whatever body it is that represents Capri Canned Tomatoes.
+And she planned everything – even down to planting the seeds the previous January to produce some of the ingredients she knew she’d need for her 13 meal Christmas at the end of the year.

 In fact, since it’s Christmas Eve today, it seems particularly appropriate to quote some of her very sensible advice regarding Christmas planning: